Agustín de Zárate: Return to Spain

-Zárate left the port of Callao on July 9, 1545, about one year after his arrival, leaving in the viceroyalty his nephews Polo de Ondegardo and Diego de Zárate as well as his main assistant Anton Nieto, provisionally invested with the office of accountant of the Royal Treasury of Lima.
-He was carrying with him a small amount of money (just 3000 pesos) he had collected for the Royal Tresury in Spain.
+Zárate left the port of Callao on 9 July 1545, about one year after his arrival, leaving in the viceroyalty his nephews Polo de Ondegardo and Diego de Zárate as well as his main assistant Anton Nieto, provisionally invested with the office of accountant of the Royal Treasury of Lima.
+He was carrying with him a small amount of money (just 3000 pesos) he had collected for the Royal Treasury in Spain.

-He arrived in Panama on August 4, 1545 where the uprising in favor of the former Viceroy Núñez Vela was still going on, supported by the local governor.
+He arrived in Panama on 4 August 1545 where the uprising in favor of the former Viceroy Núñez Vela was still going on, supported by the local governor.
 Being requested to provide money in support of the uprising, he flew away during the night and reached Nombre de Dios on the Atlantic coast of the region.

 There he prepared a number of documents to protect himself from possible prosecution for opposing the governor: a letter and a complete report for the king and statements from witnesses about his behavior.
 In the report he explained the reasons why he had decided to return to Spain without finishing his task of fiscal auditor and summarized his audit work.
 This report may be regarded as a prelude to his book which includes the justification of many of his actions.

-At the end of August he embarked on two ships the valuables he had collected for the crown, completed his auditing work in the Tierra Firme province and finally left South America on November 9, 1545.
+At the end of August he embarked on two ships the valuables he had collected for the crown, completed his auditing work in the Tierra Firme province and finally left South America on 9 November 1545.
 Following a strong storm, the ship carrying him was wrecked in the Caribbean Sea and Zárate extended his journey to Mexico City where the local fiscal auditor asked him to bring to Spain the money he had collected as the outcome of his own financial audits.
 Zárate landed in Spain in July 1546.